 Virtual courses shall only be approved for Training Providers already approved and who conduct in-person training.
 Separate approval is required for each type of virtual training a Training Provider intends to conduct.

-Training Provider must continue to offer in-person training even after virtual training is approved.
+Training Providers must continue to offer in-person training even after virtual training is approved.

 Training Providers must submit a separate application for each course they intend to conduct as virtual training.

-Virtual training shall meet the requirements and conditions of 28.05(1) and (2).
+Virtual training shall meet the requirements and conditions of 454 CMR 28.05(1) and (2).

-Training Providers shall include a DLS login with password with their pre-course notification as required under 28.05(2)(a) and (b) to allow for course audits.
+Training Providers shall include a Department login with password with their pre-course notification as required under 28.05(2)(a) and (b) to allow for course audits.

-Initial approval for a virtual course will be provisional until DLS has audited the course and given full approval.
+Initial approval for a virtual course will be provisional until the Department has audited the course and given full approval.

 Training Providers shall have systems in place that authenticate the identity of the students taking the training and their eligibility to enroll in the course.
 Student authentication must be provided by or obtained from the student submitting personal and sensitive information to the training provider such as name, address, social security number, date of birth, license number, email address and/or special question and answer combination.
 That information may then be requested prior to beginning the virtual training, and at intermittent, designated intervals during the training.
-DLS recommends that appropriate encryption technologies be employed to protect sensitive user information.
+The Department recommends that appropriate encryption technologies be employed to protect sensitive user information.
 Such systems will help to deter fraud, including the falsification of student identity.

+Students must provide a self-attestation verifying identity and certifying they will not conduct fraud, cheat, or otherwise undermine the integrity of the course and test.

 A unique identifier must be assigned to each student for them to launch and relaunch the course.

-The Training Provider must track each student's course log-ins, launches, progress, and completion, and maintain these records in accordance with 28.05(r).
+The Training Provider must track each student's course logins, launches, progress, and completion, and maintain these records in accordance with 28.05(r).

 Training Providers must have systems in place that reduce opportunities for fraud, cheating or other actions that would undermine the integrity of the training.